JamesAchebe/Employee-Management-System/README.md

 Then the Employee Database Management System window should appear.

 ## Main Functionality
-On the Employee Database Management System window..
+On the Employee Database Management System window.

 On the right is the database which updates based on what is in the employee.db file.